Description

 Impact

-tb_xdp_handle_request() in the Linux kernel casts a received XDomain packet buffer to protocol‑specific structs without verifying that the allocated memory is large enough for the target type.
-A malicious peer can send a minimal XDomain packet that satisfies the generic header length check but is still shorter than the struct required after the cast, resulting in an out‑of‑bounds read from the kmemdup allocation.
-This read can expose kernel memory contents, potentially leading to information disclosure or paving the way to more serious exploitation.
-The weakness corresponds to CWE‑119.
+The bug occurs in the Thunderbolt XDomain packet handling function tb_xdp_handle_request().
+The function casts an incoming packet buffer to protocol‑specific structs without verifying that the buffer is large enough for the target type.
+A malicious peer can send a minimal XDomain packet that satisfies the generic header length check yet is shorter than the struct accessed after the cast, causing an out‑of‑bounds read from the kmemdup allocation.
+The read can expose kernel memory contents, potentially leaking sensitive data.
+Based on the description, it is inferred that this out‑of‑bounds read could lead to information disclosure.

 Affected Systems